emilyannemoses/blog/_posts/2019-06-05-hello-world-continued.md

 ---
 layout: post
-title:  "Hello world: C++ and Go"
+title:  "Hello world: C#, C++, Go"
 ---

-In this installment of "Hello world" we'll be learning how to do this simple execution in both the C++ and Go programming languages.
+In this installment of "Hello world" we'll be learning how to do this simple execution in C#, C++ and Go programming languages.

 The reason I split this up into two parts is because JavaScript, Ruby and Python can all be interpreted.
-C++ and Go are compiled.
-This means we have more overhead to get started with coding in C++ and Go, even to just print a simple "Hello world"
+C#, C++ and Go are compiled.
+This means we have more overhead to get started with coding in C#, C++ and Go, even to just print a simple "Hello world".

-C++ was created by Microsoft and is used on many enterprise software programs.
+C# was created in 2000 by Anders Hejlsberg at Microsoft.
+C++ was developed by Danish computer scientist Bjarne Stroustrup at Bell Labs.
+Both languages are used on many enterprise software programs.
 Go (aka Golang) was created by Google and is very popular since it's open-source (free!)

 <h1>C++</h1>